dspucches/dspucches.github.io/posts/resume.md

 # WORK HISTORY

 # Information System Security Officer – June 2022 – Present

-.
-Experienced ISSO in both active & passive evaluations, such as compliance audits and evaluations, using enterprise vulnerability tools (Splunk Enterprise, Nessus, ACAS/Tenable) .
-Acting Information System Security Manager (ISSM) for the first eight months in my position as an ISSO.
+- Experienced ISSO in both active & passive evaluations, such as compliance audits and evaluations, using enterprise vulnerability tools (Splunk Enterprise, Nessus, ACAS/Tenable)
+- Acting Information System Security Manager (ISSM) for the first eight months in my position as an ISSO.
-.
-Routinely worked with System and Network Administrators to properly implement Security Technical Implementation Guides (STIG) for securing information system hardware and software applications.
+- Routinely worked with System and Network Administrators to properly implement Security Technical Implementation Guides (STIG) for securing information system hardware and software applications.
-.
-Maintained and implemented appropriate NIST RMF Security Controls to enhance the organizations security posture.
+- Maintained and implemented appropriate NIST RMF Security Controls to enhance the organizations security posture.
-.
-Proactively cleaned a six-month stale EMASS record as a new ISSO to meet regulatory compliance and an on-time Authorization to Operation submission.
+- Proactively cleaned a six-month stale EMASS record as a new ISSO to meet regulatory compliance and an on-time Authorization to Operation submission.
-.
-Maintained and implemented the organizational security policies to inherit industry standards and best practices.
+- Maintained and implemented the organizational security policies to inherit industry standards and best practices.
-.
-Reduced open Plan of Actions & Milestones from 324 down to 110 within 6-month time frame.
+- Reduced open Plan of Actions & Milestones from 324 down to 110 within 6-month time frame.
-.
-Diligently worked as a strong member of a team with the System and Network Administrators to ensure system approval and implementation of Army Sentinel.
+- iligently worked as a strong member of a team with the System and Network Administrators to ensure system approval and implementation of Army Sentinel.
-.
-Enforce regulatory Army Cyber Awareness training requirements to ensure the Watervliet Arsenal employees meet regulatory compliance.
+- Enforce regulatory Army Cyber Awareness training requirements to ensure the Watervliet Arsenal employees meet regulatory compliance.
-.
-Seamlessly ensured convergence of the Watervliet Arsenal IT space under NETCOM while performing ISSO and ISSM duties.
+- Seamlessly ensured convergence of the Watervliet Arsenal IT space under NETCOM while performing ISSO and ISSM duties.

 # Jr. Network Engineer - April 2022 - June 2022